Oliver Solberg: Rallycross career

 Alongside his rallying commitments, Solberg also entered the RallyX Nordic Championship in 2017, driving his father's 600bhp FIA World Rallycross Championship-winning DS3.
 His father had jokingly promised that Solberg could drive the car if he could get all the licences and agreements in place, assuming that it wouldn't be possible given his young age.
 However, Solberg managed to get things in place in time for the season start.
 Solberg finished on the podium on his debut, and after winning two events in 2017 he ended the season 2nd in the championship.

 Solberg returned to the RallyX Nordic Championship in 2018, taking the Championship title with 3 overall wins.

 In 2020 Solberg made a one-off return to rallycross, driving the DS3 in the All-Star Magic Weekend at Höljes – an event aimed to bring motorsport to people around the world online during the COVID-19 pandemic.
 He finished 3rd behind World RX drivers Johan Kristoffersson and Robin Larsson.
 The 'one-off' return became a 'two-off' after he took part in the Euro RX round at Höljes, winning on track ahead of Anton Marklund and Johan Kristoffersson, but later being controversially disqualified for an overweight car.

 Personal life

-Oliver Solberg is the son of the 2003 World Rally Champion Petter Solberg and former rally driver Pernilla Solberg.
+Oliver Solberg is the son of the Norwegian 2003 World Rally Champion, Petter Solberg, and Swedish mother Pernilla Solberg (née Walfridsson), who is also a successful former rally driver.
 His uncle Henning Solberg, cousin Oscar Solberg and grandparents are or have been well-known motorsport competitors.
-He lives in Mitandersfors, Sweden.
+He lives in Gunnarskog, Sweden.

 Solberg's 2018 RallyX Nordic title success, as well as his rally career so far and personal journey, was the subject of the 2019 film Born2Drive which was released in cinemas across Norway.
 Solberg and his family also feature in the Discovery+ and TVNorge series, Team Solberg.
 Season 1 was released in 2020, and Season 2 was released in 2022.